SapienzaNLP/LiteraryQA/README.md

 ```
 The dataset will be saved to the default directory `data/`.

-You can also access the dataset through [🤗 Hugging Face](https://huggingface.co/datasets/sapienzanlp/LiteraryQA).
+You can also access the dataset through [🤗 Hugging Face](https://huggingface.co/datasets/sapienzanlp/LiteraryQA), which will do the same operations in background.

 ### Data format
 <span style="font-variant: small-caps;">LiteraryQA</span> is a filtered and improved version of [NarrativeQA](https://arxiv.org/abs/1712.07040).
-Each book contains the following data:
+Here is a sample of the dataset:

 ```python
 {